 - 1. Recognize the diversity of insects and their adaptations. - 2.
 Design and use dichotomous keys to identify insects to order. - 3.
 Experiment and communicate results using the process of science. - 4.
-Explore habitats and arthropod diversity. - 5.
-Construct a properly curated diverse insect collection including appropriate locality data, - identification, and curation. - 6.
-Analyze case studies and formulate reports based on provided data.
+Explore habitats and relate associate arthropod diversity to the habitat.

+5. Construct a properly curated diverse insect collection including appropriate locality data, identification, and curation.

+6. Analyze case studies and formulate reports based on provided data.

 There are a series of lab activities for you to complete during the semester.
-Some of the assignments are interactive virtual labs, some are hands-on labs that you must report on, and some are just for you to read through for the information.
+Some of the assignments are interactive, virtual labs, and some are hands-on labs that require a lab report, and some are lectures and interactions that build a foundation for your capstone project of an insect collection.

 The first few labs will give you a foundation that will help you learn to identify insects so you can begin working on your collection.
 Your insect collection will be the final project of the semester, so will demonstrate the skills you have learned as we progress through the material.
 As you learn to observe, document, research, collect, identify and curate, you will find that you gain many skills that will help you in your chosen field.
-Attention to detail , documentation of data and diagnostic skills are proficiencies you can express when you are interviewed for graduate school, professional school or a job.
-You will notice that there is one lab report (pest management) where you write through the scientific process and analyze the data you collect during the experiment you perform at home.
+Attention to detail, documentation of data and diagnostic skills are proficiencies you can express when you are interviewed for graduate school, professional school or for employment.
+You will notice that there is a lab report (pest management) where you write through the scientific process and analyze the data you collect during the experiment you perform at home.
 This is an experiential learning assignment.
 The experiment will take time to set up and will take a while to collect the data, so be sure to read it ahead of time.
 Besides the insect collection and lab report, there will be a lab exam at the end of the semester and several worksheets submitted as graded assignments.

-All of the lab material can be found in Canvas at elearning.ufl.edu.
-Assignments submissions should be posted to the assignment link in Canvas.
-Please follow the "Complete by" date on this syllabus.
+The lab material can be found in Canvas at elearning.ufl.edu.
+Assignment submissions should be posted to the assignment link in Canvas.
+Please follow the "Complete by" date on this syllabus and in Canvas.
 Refer to the course outline for assignment due dates.
+Generally, lab assignments are due by 11:59PM on Wednesday, so there is spacing between lecture and lab due dates (most lecture assignments are due on Sunday and quizzes and exams are on Friday).
 If you have questions about assignments, please e-mail the TA through Canvas and copy the instructor.
 The TA will be your primary contact for the lab portion of the class.
 If you are having difficulty with a particular lab, be sure to reach out during the week so we can provide you some guidance.
-Please include ENY3005L or ENY5006L in the subject line, and we will try to respond in 48 hours.
+Please include ENY3005L or ENY5006L in the subject line, and we will try to respond in 48 hours on weekdays.